Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 Tell me more.
 A message lit up the screen in the midst of the day.
-Guessing the sender by the message always intrigues me as I grabbed my phone.
-Undoubtedly, it was from someone whose name is just merely a strawberry emoji.
+Guessing the sender by the message always intrigues me as I grabbed my phone, it was from someone whose name is just merely a strawberry emoji.
 In fact, it was anticipated, she made that claim a year ago, now is just the time to fulfill it.
 Pffft, how long could it have been.
 \
 \
 \